What is Code Churn?

 • Code churn rates also signal a red flag in the clarity of the deliverables, as unclear objectives may require the developer to work on the same task multiple times.

-• Code churn rates can also indicate blockers in the development process and help the developer to get extra pairs of eyes and hands.
+• Code churn rates can also indicate blockers in the development process and help the developer get extra pairs of eyes and hands.

 • It also provides insights into the workload distribution and helps optimize resource allocation by identifying the areas of the code which are often changed and require more testing.